 For those curious to explore your inner landscape, investigate your boundaries and meet your edges with compassion and curiosity.
 This class will refine and deepen your foundation and understanding through a play of flow, held postures, pranayama and more.
 Deepen your practice and expand your awareness.
 For continuing students with a strong understanding of fundamental safety, alignment and movement principles.

+Sorry!
+This class is cancelled for the fall session.
 These Teen Restorative Yoga class are an opportunity for students to rest and relax.
 In this supportive, non-competitive environment, students will have the opportunity to rest in restorative yoga poses and relax during a meditation technique called Yoga Nidra or yogic sleep.
 Calming strategies will be learned as well as breathing exercises and mudras or hand postures.
 This is the perfect class for busy teens who need some time to slow down and rest and for anyone working with anxiety and stress. (ages 12 - 18) flexible

 Ease into your day with the sweetness of breath based fluid, gentle movement and a kind and mindful attention.
 Our exploration will include somatic, range of motion, spinal movements and self exploration.
 Appropriate for all levels.